 Portland, Maine 04104

-Smoking is permitted on campus in designated outdoor areas.
+Smoking and e-cigarette use are permitted on campus only in designated outdoor areas.

 - Participants must be at least 17 years old.

-- For the Workshops and Twelve-week Intensives, admission is first-come, first-served.
+- For the Workshops and Intensives, admission is first-come, first-served.

-- Applications are required for the Nine-month Comprehensive and Studio Fellowships.
+- Applications are required for the Nine-month Comprehensive and Fellowships.